* Cardiac tests marked with a * are non-invasive.

 A medical examination may help to discover if there is an inheritable structural heart disease in the family.
 For example, if there is mitral valve prolapse with leakage from the valve this will cause a ‘murmur’ that a doctor can hear through a stethoscope.
 Your doctor may suggest that you have some of the tests we describe below.

-This is the most basic test.
-It involves taping electrical leads onto your legs, arms and chest to take readings of the electrical activity of your heart.
+The ECG is the most basic cardiac test.
+The ECG involves taping electrical leads onto your legs, arms and chest to take readings of the electrical activity of your heart.
 These are printed out onto a piece of paper for the doctor to examine.
-If the first ECG does not show any sign of a channelopathy, the test can be repeated later.
+If the first ECG does not show any sign of a channelopathy, the ECG test can be repeated later.

 Signal averaged ECG *